aswinaus/VisionAI/README.md

 # Vision AI Showcase

-A comprehensive computer vision demonstration platform showcasing various AI models and capabilities for image classification, object detection, and more.
+A comprehensive computer vision demonstration showcasing various AI models and capabilities for image classification, object detection, and more.

 ## 🌟 Features